FutuneAI/ai-visibility-framework/diagnostic-guide.md

 ### State 4: Active Recommendation Presence

 **Definition:** The brand surfaces proactively when users ask AI systems about relevant categories, use cases, or supplier recommendations — without naming the brand in the query.
-This represents functional AI visibility.
+This represents a practical level of AI visibility in real-world query scenarios.

 **How to identify it:**

 Run 20+ variations of category and use-case queries across 3+ AI platforms.
-If the brand appears in responses to at least half of relevant queries on at least two platforms: **State 4 confirmed**
+If the brand appears in a significant proportion of relevant queries across at least two platforms, **State 4 is likely**

 Note: State 4 is probabilistic, not absolute.
 A brand in State 4 will not appear in every relevant response — AI generation is non-deterministic.
-The diagnostic indicator is consistent appearance across a pattern of queries, not 100% inclusion.
+The diagnostic indicator is a consistent appearance across a pattern of queries, not 100% inclusion.

 **Maintenance actions (State 4 is not permanent):**
 - Monitor for accuracy degradation — active presence can coexist with description errors
 - Track competitor visibility — if competitors move into State 4, relative visibility shifts
-- Continue external citation building — parametric representation can decay if a brand's information footprint doesn't keep pace with industry growth
+- Continue external citation building — parametric representation may become less prominent relative to competitors if a brand's information footprint does not keep pace with industry growth
 - Update content as capabilities, markets, or positioning changes — old associations can persist and become inaccurate

 ---